qiushiyan/math-foundations/docs/orthogonality.md

 When $\bar{v}$ is distinct from $\bar{\hat{y}}$, $\|\bar{\hat{y}} - \bar{v}\|^2$ is non-negative, so the error term of choosing $\bar{v}$ is always larger than that of the orthogonal projection $\bar{\hat{y}}$.

-## Idempotent and Projection Matrices
+## Projection and idempotent matrices

 $$
 \begin{split}